TianyiChen1997/Excel-VBA/README.md

 # Excel VBA Overview

-I write code to speed up some of my repetitive daily work.

-Currently Available:
+## Currently Available:

-"Weekly Restock" for update, cleanup, and calculation for the Weekly Restock Summary
+* "Weekly Restock" for update, cleanup, and calculation for the Weekly Restock Summary

-"Daily PO" for daily purchase
+* "Daily PO" for daily purchase

-More VBA code in the "Others" folder
+* More VBA code in the "Others" folder

+## Working On:

+* Summary TA IP